spandanna/japanese-grammar-scraper/README.md

 Scrape all the example sentences for the inputted grammar points using:

 `python -m gorigori.scrape`

+## API
+A simple API has been made to retrieve generated grammar.

+To run the API locally use:

+`uvicorn api.main:app --reload`

 # Tests
 Tests are created using pytest.
 You can run them using: